 A future pandemic of devastating proportions is all too possible given our limited understanding of how to predict the emergence of new strains of killer flu.
+History could well prove that the COVID-19 pandemic gave us only a foretaste of what is to come.
+But there is worse in our history.
+Much worse.

 If you’re unfamiliar with the history of the Spanish Flu of 1918, or if your understanding of the pandemic is rooted in what you read many years ago, you may be unfamiliar with its tragic dimensions.
 British science journalist Laura Spinney sets us all straight in Pale Rider: The Spanish Flu of 1918 and How It Changed the World.